particle-iot/docs/src/content/firmware/best-practices/scheduling.md

 Sometimes you will want to schedule things to occur relative to clock time.
 A few important caveats to this:

 - On cold boot, most devices will not have valid real-time clock settings until after their first cloud connection.
-- On Gen 3 devices (Argon, Boron, B Series SoM, but not the Tracker), after waking from HIBERNATE sleep mode there will not be valid real time until cloud connected.
+- On Gen 3 devices (Argon, Boron, B-Series SoM, but not the Tracker), after waking from HIBERNATE sleep mode there will not be valid real time until cloud connected.
 - The clock is always at UTC, not local time in your timezone.

 Real time is stored in a `time_t`, a signed 32-bit long number of seconds since January 1, 1970 at UTC ("Unix Time").